wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Array Callback Return

-### Use return statements in array method callbacks.
+Use return statements in array method callbacks.

 It's ok to omit the return if the function body consists of a single statement returning an expression without side effects, following [8.2](#arrows--implicit-return). eslint: [`array-callback-return`](https://eslint.org/docs/rules/array-callback-return)